peterpjaspers/yet-another-make/doc/yam.md

   files contain build rule definitions written in the Yam declarative build language.
 This is a small and simple language that can be mastered in a matter of hours.
 You don't like the language?
 Then move on to the next bullet.
-- **No more being locked in the build language dictated by your build system**
+- **No more being locked in the build language dictated by your build tool**
   Yam recognizes that there is no such thing as the perfect build language.
 Yam therefore allows you to write custom build files in the language(s) of your choice, e.g. Python, Ruby, Perl, Lua.
 A custom build file, when run, outputs